-- Rising inflation.
+- Inflation, although the pundits are forecasting a reduction to 2%.

-- Rising interest rates.
+- No relaxation in bank rates.

 - Increasing cost of labour as skilled staff are increasingly harder to find.

 - Increasing taxation.

 - Reduction in profit margins.

 - Supply line uncertainties.

 - Cash-flow issues.

 - Solvency concerns.